karina-rodriguez/2024-XR-interoperability/episodes/distribution-of-vr.Rmd

 In all of these systems you will need to register and, for some, pay a fee in order to publish.

-## Interactive Systsem

-VR, as with other computer generated games is an interactive system which can include a wide variety of information:

-It usually invovles you distributing a dynamic 3D scene content including:

-- 3D models and material/textures, and effects (inc. particle systems)
-- Animations.
-- Physics simulations.
-- Lighting effects on content.

-You will need to be aware of the computing requirements to run this at appropiate framerates in the user's computer.

 :::::: challenge